 - Allowing the owner of the vehicle to purchase insurance or register the vehicle with the DMV

-It’s time to apply for your certificate of title bond after you’ve completed the procedures above.
-Bonding Solutions makes it simple: simply search for bonded titles in your state, and our vast network of sureties will provide you with a price in minutes.
+Bonding Solutions makes applying for a bonded title simple: simply search for bonded titles in your state, and our vast network of sureties will provide you with a price in minutes.

 If I Have Legal Issues with a Bonded Title, Do I Need a Lawyer?